How valley-orbit states in silicon quantum dots probe quantum well interfaces

-Fig.~\ref{fig:fig2}(a, b) show pulsed-gate spectroscopy measurements of the one-electron $E_{\text{orb}}$.
-The excited orbital state is separated well enough from the ground state such that each peak position is found by fitting to $\cosh^{-2}(\alpha V_{P2}/2k_BT_e)$ \cite{Dicarlo:2004p1440}, where $E_{\text{orb}} = \alpha \Delta V_{\text{orb}}$.
-As shown in Fig.~\ref{fig:fig2}(c, d), a similar procedure is used to measure the valley splitting.
+Fig.~\ref{fig:fig2}(a, b) show pulsed-gate spectroscopy measurements of the one-electron $E_{\text{orb}}$ at $V_{\text{S3}}=390$ mV.
+Differential conductance measurements, reported as $dg_{\text{M}}/dV_{\text{P2}}$ are used to determine the location of excited states at particular gate voltages.
+The excited orbital state is separated well enough from the ground state such that each peak position is found by fitting to the derivative of a Fermi function \cite{Field:1993p1477, Kouwenhoven:1997p1384}, where $E_{\text{orb}} = \alpha \Delta V_{\text{orb}}$.
+As shown in Fig.~\ref{fig:fig2}(c, d), a similar procedure is used to measure the valley splitting at $V_{\text{S3}}=380$ mV, which is easily differentiated from the orbital splitting since it is much lower-lying in energy.
 In this case, there is overlap of the ground and lowest excited state signals that arises from thermal broadening.
 To extract the peak locations, we make use of an expression for $\braket{n}$,

 where $E_i = \alpha V_i$ is the position of each peak in energy, and $E_{0i}$ and $\Gamma_i$ are fitting parameters for each peak.
 As shown by the solid line in Fig.~2(d), the experimental data are fit by the derivative of Eqn.~\ref{eq:navg_pulsed_gate_final_2} with respect to the gate voltage ($d\braket{n}/dV_{\text{P2}}$), enabling extraction of $E_{\text{val}} = \alpha \Delta V_\text{val}$.